 Joshua Tree Woodland - Mojave Yucca Scrub

-Joshua Tree Woodland occurs along all segments of the EPL Project alignment in suitable habitat above 2,500 feet above mean sea level (amsl) on gentle to moderate slopes and alluvial fans.
+Joshua Tree Woodland occurs along all segments of the EPL Project alignment in suitable habitat above 2,500 feet above mean sea level on gentle to moderate slopes and alluvial fans.
+Western Joshua Tree Woodland occurs south and west of Interstate 40 in suitable habitat in Segments 1 and 2, and Eastern Joshua Tree Woodland occurs north and east of Interstate 40 into Nevada in Segments 3, 4, 5, and 6.
 Associated species often include dominants of Mojave Desert Scrub.
 Mojave yucca is a frequent associated species in Joshua Tree Woodland and also is dominant in several locations at lower elevations than Joshua tree.
 Joshua Tree Woodland – Mojave Yucca Scrub vegetation occurs in all segments of the EPL Project alignment.
-A total of 3 alliances and 7 associations of Joshua Tree Woodland – Mojave Yucca Scrub vegetation were characterized during the 2017 and 2018 field surveys (Table 2-1).
+A total of 4 alliances and 13 associations of Joshua Tree Woodland – Mojave Yucca Scrub vegetation were characterized during the 2017, 2018, 2022, 2024, and 2025 field surveys (Table 2-1).

 Alliances and associations of Joshua Tree Woodland - Mojave Yucca Scrub within the EPL Project alignment include: